Lesson Plan - Get It!

-However, the approach you take with each section is slightly different than an essay about what you did last summer.
+However, your approach to each section is slightly different from an essay about what you did last summer.

-First, let's take a look at crafting a strong argument in essay form before moving on to the topic of hand drying methods.
+First, look at crafting a strong argument in essay form before moving on to hand-drying methods.

-It is crucial that your introduction doesn't just provide a summary of your essay.
-A good essay will begin with a hook -- something that will immediately engage the reader and compel him or her to continue.
+Your introduction mustn't just summarize your essay.
+A good essay will begin with a hook that will immediately engage the reader and compel them to continue.